 WordPress automatic updates are a double-edged sword.
-They can be very helpful, but on the other hand extremely dangerous if you have a business-critical website.
+They can be accommodating, but on the other hand, extremely dangerous if you have a business-critical website.

 Let me show you what consequences it can have if you activate WordPress automatic updates for the WordPress core system, plugins, and themes and how you can deactivate automatic WordPress updates within a few clicks.